 This course includes the examination, evaluation, and application of contemporary psychotherapeutic counseling techniques.
 The development of differential therapeutic skills is also emphasized.
 An experiential framework allows direct experience with techniques inherent with each of the models.
-Prerequisites: PSY 111, 321.
-Spring.
+Prerequisites: PSY 113, 321.
+Fall evening, Spring day and on-line.